apekshananda/GenAIEarth_Hack/README.md

 - Programming Language:Python

 ## Future Prospects
-Advanced Model Integration:
+### Advanced Model Integration:
 Explore the integration of more advanced language models beyond GPT-3.5 Turbo as they become available.
 Stay abreast of research breakthroughs and continually upgrade the underlying AI architecture for enhanced natural language understanding.

-User Customization Features:
+### User Customization Features:
 Develop a user customization module allowing investors to tailor the AI assistant's analysis based on specific criteria, preferences, and industry focus.
 This customization will enhance the tool's adaptability to diverse investment strategies.

-Extended Parameter Analysis:
+### Extended Parameter Analysis:
 Expand the parameterized analysis to include additional dimensions, such as social impact, scalability, and market trends.
 User feedback will be crucial in identifying relevant parameters for a more comprehensive startup evaluation.

-Collaborative Decision Support:
+### Collaborative Decision Support:
 Implement features supporting collaborative decision-making among investment teams.
 Real-time collaboration tools, discussion forums, and shared dashboards will facilitate efficient group evaluations of sustainable startup ideas.

-Integration with External APIs:
+### Integration with External APIs:
 Explore partnerships and integrations with external data providers, such as environmental impact databases, market trend analytics, and regulatory compliance sources.
 This will enhance the AI assistant's contextual awareness and improve the accuracy of its predictions.

 The integration of speech-to-text (STT) and text-to-speech (TTS) functionalities is a significant step forward in achieving a more versatile and user-friendly experience.

+## Limitations

+Due to lack of resources as our OpenAI account was free and trail based we were bound by 3 request per minute.